Winter Haven Wrongful Death Lawyers Helping Families to Receive Compensation After the Loss of a Loved One

 A wrongful death claim in Florida is brought by the family members of a person who has died due to someone else’s negligent or intentional actions.
 The damages that can be collected are may include reimbursement for your lost wages and medical expenses if you were dependent on the deceased person.
 There are also other damages that can be recovered, including loss of financial support, loss of care/companionship/parenting, mental distress, and funeral expenses.

-To determine what damages you claim in a wrongful death claim, you should consult with a knowledgeable wrongful death attorney.
+To determine what damages you claim in a wrongful death claim, you should consult with a knowledgeable Winter Haven wrongful death lawyer.
 An experienced injury lawyer will have dealt with wrongful death cases before and know what kind of evidence must be produced to win the case within the statute of limitations.

 What Do You Need to Prove in a Wrongful Death Case?